Liverpool Complete Miracle Comeback vs. Barcelona, Advance to 2019 UCL Final

 Barcelona have settled after a shaky start.
 With Dembélé missing, they are lacking pace in this team and that is why Semedo's exclusion was a surprise.
 He and Malcom options later in the game... #LIVBAR

-Liverpool started predictably strongly and got an early goal, but Barcelona looked shell-shocked and simply could not cope with the Reds' approach.
+Liverpool started predictably strongly and got an early goal, but Barcelona looked shellshocked and simply could not cope with the Reds' approach.

 The visitors could not keep possession for any length of time and were reduced to making panicked clearances that gifted the ball straight back to the opposition.